 How to progress through the exercises

 Perform the exercises above in a seated position first.
 Work through them in numerical order, progressing only upon mastery of each technique.
-Spend about 5 – 8 minutes each day (ideally 2 times per day) practicing these techniques.
-A sample routine could look like this:
+Spend some time each day practicing these techniques.

 Once you have worked through all the movements in the seated position.
 Progress to lying on your back (knees bent, feet flat on the floor), then in quadruped (all 4s hands and knees).
 You may find certain movements feel easier for you in one position vs. another.
 Everyone’s body is different.

 What to Avoid

 While going through the recovery process, it’s important to avoid all traditional abdominal work (sit-ups, planks, leg lifts, dead bugs, V-sits, etc) until deep core strength has been restored.
 For more details, review these Core Movements to Avoid.
 One easy way to tell if a movement is not appropriate is to watch for a vertical, torpedo-like protrusion down the center of your abdomen, like the image below.
 This is a sign of diastasis recti.